Leslie D. Gottlieb: Education

 Following a Bachelor of Arts degree in English from Cornell University in 1957, Gottlieb's career began at Oregon State University in the Botany and Plant Pathology Department.
 He earned a master's degree in December 1965 with major professor Dr. Kenton Chambers and wrote a thesis on hybridization between species of manzanita (Arctostaphylos) trees in southwestern Oregon.
 His PhD at the University of Michigan 1969 examined patterns of diversity and mechanisms of speciation in Stephanomeria.
 He was a faculty member of the Department of Genetics at the University of California, Davis from 1970 until 2004.

 Research

 Gottlieb researched a broad array of subjects including plant systematics, plant speciation (Quantum Speciation), polyploidy, gene duplication, biochemical evolution of isozymes and molecular genetics, and published more than 120 research papers and received a number of awards including a John Simon Guggenheim Fellowship (1975) and Fellowship of the American Association for the Advancement of Science (1985).
 In 1993 he was named Alumni Association Fellow of Oregon State University.
 In 1965 he earned his master's degree and wrote a thesis on hybridization between species of manzanita in southwestern Oregon.

-Quantum speciation

-Gottlieb was occupied with new species formation via "quantum speciation" throughout his career.
-As defined by Verne Grant, and cited by Gottlieb in his 2003 summary of the subject in plants "we can define quantum speciation as the budding off of a new and very different daughter species from a semi-isolated peripheral population of the ancestral species in a cross-fertilizing organism...as compared with geographical speciation, which is a gradual and conservative process, quantum speciation is rapid and radical in its phenotypic or genotypic effects or both."
-Grant thought that it would be accompanied by inbreeding in the founder population.
-Therefore, "quantum speciation" would be related to, if not identical with, in Gottlieb's use of the term, sympatric speciation.
-In fact Gottlieb's first publication on "sympatric speciation" in Stephanomeria', published in 1971, was summarised by him in the above 2003 paper on "quantum speciation."
-Gottlieb did not believe that sympatric speciation required disruptive selection to form a reproductive isolating barrier, as defined by Grant, and in fact Gottlieb stated that requiring disruptive selection was "unnecessarily restrictive" in identifying cases of sympatric speciation.

-In terminology used by Gottlieb, "progenitor species " would be the parental or "ancestral" species and the newly formed daughter species was "derived."